 '''

+This pass calls all the other fsm passes in a useful order.
+This performs

+FSM extraction and optimization.
+It also calls opt_clean as needed:

+fsm_detect

+unless got option -nodetect

+fsm extract

+fsm_opt

+opt_clean

+fsm_opt

+fsm_expand

 if got option -expand

+opt_clean

+if got option -expand

+if got option -expand

 fsm_opt

+fsm recode

 unless got option -norecode

-fsm_recode

-fsm_info
+fsm info

+fsm export

 if got option -export

-fsm_export
+fsm_map

 unless got option -nomap

-fsm_map

 Options:

 -expand, -norecode, -export, -nomap

 enable or disable passes as indicated above

 -fullexpand

 call expand with -full option

+'''

+'''

 -encoding type

 -fm_set_fsm_file file

 -encfile file

 passed through to fsm_recode pass

 This pass uses a subset of FF types to detect FSMs.
 Run 'opt -nosdff -nodffe'

 before this pass to prepare the design.

 The Verific frontend may merge multiplexers in a way that interferes with FSM

 detection.
 Run 'verific -cfg db_infer_wide_muxes_post_elaboration 0' before

 reading the source, and 'bmuxmap' after 'proc' for best results.

 '''

-G.77 fsm_detect - finding FSMs in design
+6.4.78 fsm_detect - finding FSMs in design

 ''' fsm_detect [options] [selection] This pass detects finite state machines by identifying the state signal.
 The state signal is then marked by setting the attribute 'fsm_encoding' on the state signal to "auto". -ignore-self-reset Mark FSMs even if they are self-resetting Existing 'fsm_encoding' attributes are not changed by this pass.
 Signals can be protected from being detected by this pass by setting the 'fsm_encoding' attribute to "none".
 This pass uses a subset of FF types to detect FSMs.
 Run 'opt -nosdff -nodffe' before this pass to prepare the design for fsm_detect.
-The Verific frontend may optimize the design in a way that interferes with FSM '''
+The Verific frontend may optimize the design in a way that interferes with FSM detection.
+Run 'verific -cfg db_infer_wide_muxes_post_elaboration 0' before '''

-detection.
-Run 'verific -cfg db_infer_wide_muxes_post_elaboration 0' before reading the source, and 'bmuxmap -pmux' after 'proc' for best results.
+6.4.79 fsm_expand - expand FSM cells by merging logic into it reading the source, and 'bmuxmap -pmux' after 'proc' for best results.